plone/training/theming/theme-package.rst

 Let's start with an untouched static theme, such as this bootstrap theme: http://startbootstrap.com/template-overviews/business-casual/.
-Just download it and extract it into the theme folder:
+Just download it and extract it into the theme folder.
+Replace the ``index.html`` with the one in the downloaded theme:

 .. code-block:: bash